 - You can possibly enjoy higher gains – and they’re tax free.
-If you put $5,000 (the Roth IRA limit) into a savings account right now, it will earn you around 1% per year, and you’ll have to pay taxes on that amount.
-If you put it into a Roth and invest in some good index funds, you might see gains of 6-10%, and they’ll be tax free.
+If you put $5,500 (the Roth IRA limit) into a savings account right now, it will earn you around 1% per year, and you’ll have to pay taxes on that amount.
+If you put it into a Roth and invest in some good index funds, you might see much higher gains, and they’ll be tax free.

 - You might rethink your definition of “emergency.”
 Most people keep emergency funds in a savings account, or maybe CDs.
 It can be a little too easy to tap into those funds if, say, you’re a little over your vacation budget or forgot to factor your child’s birthday party expenses into this month’s budget.
 Keeping the funds in a harder-to-access Roth IRA might make you rethink spending that money.